-ActinGarten: Age-Appropriate Acting Classes for Ages 1 to 6
+Age-Appropriate Acting Classes for Ages 3 to 6

 ActinGarten nurtures and cultivates the active imagination of your child.
 Since young children live in a world of make-believe for a great portion of their day, they have the most creative imagination of any age group.
 For this reason, early childhood is a great time to introduce your Little Ones to the dramatic arts!
 In ActinGarten, children will immerse themselves in the art of building a character as an individual, telling a story as a group, and creating an overall classroom environment of theatre appreciation.

-Our program teaches theatrical theories and concepts such as improvisation, vocal projection, diction and character development in age-appropriate ways, including movement, music, dance, basic props and costumes and storytelling through dramatic performance.
+Our program teaches theatrical theories and concepts such as improvisation, vocal projection, pantomime and character development in age-appropriate ways, including movement, basic stage business (background actions), identifying and displaying characters’ emotions and storytelling through dramatic performance.
 ActinGarten's engaging activities focus your child’s attention because they are interactive and fun.
 But the main purpose of ActinGarten is to endow young minds with lifelong skills for the stage as well as everyday life.

 Each class, regardless of age level, will be divided into three separate parts:

-- Warm up: a basic movement/music/word game/improvisational activity intended to focus students’ attention on the lesson or skill of each class.
+1. Warm up: a basic movement/word game/improvisational activity intended to focus students’ attention on the lesson or skill of each class.

-- Storytelling: a dramatic retelling of a story, fable or short story featuring the teacher in the role of the narrator and students in the roles of the characters involved.
+3. Storytelling: a dramatic retelling of a fairytale, fable or short story featuring the teacher in the role of the narrator and students in the roles of the characters involved.